Everything Lean For Leaders And Their Teams

 • Confidence: If a leader does not believe in him or herself is unlikely the team will.
 People do not like to follow those who are unsure of their decisions.

-• Consistency: A leader has to be predictable and how he or she reacts to things.
-People should not feel like they have to walk on egg shells around her boss.
+• Consistency: A leader has to be predictable in how he or she reacts to things.
+People should not feel like they have to walk on eggshells around their boss.
 They should know if I do “A”, then “B” will happen.

 • Charging (Empowerment): The best leaders don’t do things for themselves.
 They coach and teach their team, but most importantly, they give their team the opportunity to try things.
 People only learn and get better when they are allowed to make their own decisions.